illusion0001/illusion0001.github.io/_posts/2021-02-10-t1r-improve-loading.md

 title: "Improved loading for The Last of Us Remastered"
 subtitles: "Long loading screens are things of the past."
 categories: Patches
-tags: tlou ps4 patches
+tags: tlou ps4 patches bugfix
 ---

 Long loading screens are things of the past.

 ***

-*TL;DR - if you are not interested in an in-depth overview of how the patch was made, scroll down to the [**Download**](https://illusion0001.github.io/patches/2021/02/10/t1r-improve-loading.html#download) section for a download link.*
+*TL;DR - if you are not interested in an in-depth overview of how the patch was made, scroll down to the [**Patch**](https://illusion0001.github.io/patches/2021/02/10/t1r-improve-loading.html#patch) section for a download link.*

 ***